skye2k2/triple-triad/README.md

 - Board completely drawn by repeating and rotating a single corner art image
 - Only active player can play cards
 - Server-side validation of cards & card placement, to keep things from being too easy for hackers
+- Sound effects for playing and flipping cards, and winning and losing the match
-- Shuffle or Boogie music (remix by: SOURCE), with subtle playing indication (notes bounce in time to the music)
+- Shuffle or Boogie music (remix by Simple Music), with subtle playing indication (notes bounce in time to the music)
+- Immediate rematch option given to both players

 #### TODO List:

+- HALF DONE: Resize all of the elements in the canvas on page resize (especially for orientation changes on phones)
 - Perfectly centered game board and title positioning
 - Add board background art
-- Resize all of the elements in the canvas on page resize (especially for orientation changes on phones)
 - Allow users to half-start a game (lobby), then send a code/URL to have their friend join them, jackbox-style
   - Similarly, after the second player has joined, anyone else will just be a spectator (tricky bit)
   - Allow spectators to connect to matches in progress (replay from game log)